abeasock/Regression_Models-Coursera/README.md

 **Johns Hopkins University on Coursera**
 **January 2016**

-My project for this course can be viewed in this folder.
+My course project and related files can be viewed in this folder.

 ---------------------------------------------------------------------------------------------------------------------------------------